Applications to be an AEO

 - Simplified pre-arrival/departure summary declarations

 - Recognised status across Britain, our main trading partner the EU, and worldwide

-- THe ability to obtain Guarantee Waivers and other procedures
+- The ability to obtain Guarantee Waivers and other procedures

 - Trading with the status of an AEO will enhance business opportunities, as it will provide confidence to other prospective trading partners and authorities, both in the EU and worldwide, similar to having a British Standards Kite Mark.